 We have worked in Afghanistan since 2002, helping create opportunities for people to achieve their own priorities: earning an income, providing for their families and contributing to their communities.

 Women and girls tell us that the training we have provided in literacy, sewing and food production has made a great contribution to their livelihoods and sense of optimism.
-Our flagship science teacher education delivered high standard qualifications for over 4,000 female and male science teachers across Afghanistan.
+Our flagship science teacher education delivered high standard qualifications for almost 5,000 science teachers across Afghanistan.
 This results in better teaching, higher school results and increased potential for university entry and employment for young people.

 We have a track record of high outcome, low cost programs and close to 100% of our income is spent directly on projects.
 Small amounts of money go a long way in Afghanistan.